Microsoft Teams and Teams Meetings - Main Page

 Step by step instructions, students should follow, to join a Teams meeting, that their instructor sent to them via Outlook appointment.

-Learn how to make your content in Microsoft Teams ADA compliant for all learners.
+Learn how access your transcript to make your content in Microsoft Teams ADA compliant for all learners.

 Place a phone call from an already launched MS Teams Meeting.